spaceshuttl/coffer/README.md

 includes essential features for managing notes, with its most powerful feature being fuzzy searching across notes.

-#### * What Coffer is not
+##### * What Coffer is not
-Coffer is not a locked down, unbreachable datastore.
+Coffer is not designed to store highly sensitive information..
 You should not store your Credit Card numbers, bank account login, or MSN Messenger password here

 ### Installing